Keyboard shortcuts

 • When you want to reduce the burden of keeping the project updated and well-maintained.

-• When you want to guidance and help from AI to know what changes are needed to keep your project up to date as to solve conflicts.
+• When you want guidance and help from AI to know what changes are needed to keep your project up to date and to solve conflicts (requires --use-gh-models flag and GitHub Models permissions).

 How to Use It